 These make awesome printable Valentine cards for kids which is a fun Valentine’s Day gift.

-You can read my full step by step tutorial for melting crayons into fun shapes.
-In the meantime, here is a quick overview for making your own Valentines using broken crayons and a free printable.
+You can read my full step by step tutorial for heart shaped melted crayons into fun shapes.
+Here is a quick way to use these crayons to make printable Valentines for your kiddos friends.

 Actually two free printables- a version for girls and a version for boys.

-I grabbed this heart-shaped muffin form from Target last year in the dollar bins.
+I grabbed this heart-shaped muffin form from Target last year in the dollar bins, but you can buy a heart shaped silicone mold online.
 You do want to make sure whatever you are using is oven safe.
 Some of the smaller heart shapes are intended for making ice cubes only.

 I like to fill each heart shape with the equivalent of three full crayons broken into pieces.

 This is what they look like before you pop them in the oven.

 This is what they look like after you bake them for 15-20 minutes at 250°

 Let them cool 100% before removing them from the muffin tin.

 So much fun!
 The kids are always so impressed.